ramiror/spanglish/README.md

 The catfish is itching me | I'm hungry
 Good there | Well done
 Short and to the foot | Accurate and safe
+They make them game | They are a decent opponent

 ## English -> Spanish